ujjwal-dhiman-ai/movie-recommender-system/README.md

 Feel free to explore and enhance the project based on your preferences and requirements.
 Happy movie watching!

 ## Acknowledgments
-- The dataset used in this project is sourced from [insert dataset source].
+- The dataset used in this project is sourced from kaggle.
 - Special thanks to the Streamlit and Scikit-learn communities for their excellent documentation and support.